Blue Eagle (character): Fictional character biography

 The Squadron Supreme, as a result of their conflict with the Overmind, instituted the "Utopia Program".
 They assumed control of Earth-712's United States, and publicly revealed their true identities.
 James again adopted another identity after his father died from a heart attack.
 Using a costume made by his dead father, he took the name Blue Eagle.
 With the Squadron, he battled a group of rebel soldiers at Fort Largo.
 The Squadron then battled the Institute of Evil.
 Dore then discovered that the Golden Archer had used the Behavior Modification Device on Lady Lark, and called for the Archer's dismissal from the team.
 Blue Eagle was captured by Nighthawk's Redeemers and placed under Master Menace's Behavior Modification machine.

-Blue Eagle recovered and returned to the Squadron, just in time for the Redeemers' attack on Squadron City.
+Blue Eagle recovered and returned to the Squadron, just in time for the Redeemers to attack Squadron City.
 During the battle, Blue Eagle killed the Black Archer with his mace, but lost the use of his wings after Lamprey drained the artificial gravity effect from them.
-Blue Eagle fell and crashed into Pinball, breaking his neck and the back of Pinball.
-Both Blue Eagle and Pinball died immediately and were placed in cryostasis until they could be revived and their injuries repaired.
+Blue Eagle fell and crashed into Pinball, breaking Pinball's neck.
+Both Blue Eagle and Pinball died immediately and were placed in cryostasis until they could be resurrected.

 Blue Eagle's wings were later adopted by fellow Squadron member Lady Lark, as she had grown to love Dore shortly before his death.
 Lady Lark later changed her codename to Skylark.

 After a period of time when the surviving members of the Squadron Supreme had returned to Earth-712 from their forced exile, they found the government of Earth combined to create an armed force of Blue Eagles to patrol and keep the populace docile.
 These troops would be opposed by the Squadron along with the Eagle's opposite number, the Nighthawks.